Silver Stadium

 Silver Stadium was a baseball stadium located at 500 Norton Street in Rochester, New York.
 It was the home stadium for the Rochester Red Wings of the International League from 1929 to 1996, and for the New York Black Yankees of the Negro National League for their final season in 1948.
 The ballpark also briefly hosted professional football as it was the home field for the Rochester Braves (second American Football League) in 1936 and the Rochester Tigers (second American Football League) in 1936 and 1937.

-The facility opened May 2, 1929, as Red Wing Stadium.
-It was renamed Silver Stadium on August 19, 1968, for Morrie Silver, then the president of Rochester Community Baseball, Inc. Silver Stadium hosted its final event, a Governors' Cup playoff game between the Columbus Clippers and the Red Wings, on September 10, 1996, and was demolished in late 1997 and early 1998.
+The facility opened on May 2, 1929, as Red Wing Stadium.
+It was renamed to Silver Stadium on August 19, 1968, for Morrie Silver, then the president of Rochester Community Baseball, Inc. Silver Stadium hosted its final event, a Governors' Cup playoff game between the Columbus Clippers and the Red Wings, on September 10, 1996, and was demolished in late 1997 and early 1998.
 The site is now an industrial and office park.
+The stadium's nickname was "The Taj Mahal" of minor league ballparks for its grandeur.
+The stadium was often referred to as the "Wrigley Field of Rochester" due to its similar charm and historical significance to the Chicago Cubs' stadium, Wrigley Field.